trinodb/trino.io/_posts/2024-04-15-trino-fest-2024-approaches.md

 ## Lakehouses

-It's no secret that using Trino as part of your lakhouse has become one of its major use cases in the past few years.
+It's no secret that using Trino as part of your lakehouse has become one of its major use cases in the past few years.
 We're excited to say that at Trino Fest, we'll have representation for each of the modern big three table formats:
 Iceberg, Delta Lake, and Hudi.